TheNordicMule/my-dotfiles/README.md

 theme-switch gruvbox     # apply Gruvbox everywhere
 ```

+This seds the `theme` value in `modules/theme.nix` to the new theme, reformats
+with `alejandra`, and rebuilds the active OS:

+- **macOS:** `sudo darwin-rebuild switch --flake .`, then reloads SketchyBar.
+- **NixOS:** `sudo nixos-rebuild switch --flake path:.#nixos-desktop` (`path:`
+  so the gitignored `nixos/hardware-configuration.nix` stays visible).

+The rebuild propagates the theme to starship, wezterm, bat, nvim, sketchybar
+(macOS), opencode's TUI theme, spotify-player, and zsh's autosuggestion color —
+and, on NixOS, to Hyprland's borders plus the Waybar, Mako, Fuzzel, and hyprlock
+colors (all rendered from the theme palette in `modules/features/hyprland.nix`).
+WezTerm picks up its config change via file watching. `theme-switch` only reloads
+SketchyBar automatically; on Linux, run `hyprctl reload` (or `Alt-R`) for the
+border colors and restart Waybar/Mako to pick up the re-rendered configs.
+A
-This updates the `theme` value in `modules/theme.nix`, rebuilds via Nix (propagating to starship, wezterm, bat, nvim, sketchybar, opencode's TUI theme, spotify-player, and zsh's autosuggestion color) and reloads SketchyBar.
-WezTerm picks up its config change via file watching.
-A restart of Neovim, OpenCode, and spotify-player is required; the Zsh autosuggestion color applies in newly started Zsh sessions.
+restart of Neovim, OpenCode, and spotify-player is required; the Zsh
+autosuggestion color applies in newly started Zsh sessions.

 ## Structure